 However, one of the risks of being on the birth control pill, patch, ring and skipping the last week is increased exposure to estrogen.
-There has been an associated increase risk of breast cancer while on the medication, but it goes back to baseline when you are off it for 5 years.
+There has been an associated increase risk of breast cancer while on the medication, but it goes back to baseline when you are off the birth control pills for 5 years.

 Memorial Sloan Kettering Cancer Center’s website says: “Oral contraceptives may be taken to reduce the risk of ovarian cancer.
 However, it remains uncertain whether oral contraceptives have an impact on breast cancer risk in BRCA mutation carriers.”

-The CDC says even if you have a family history of breast cancer, it’s is category 1 (safe) to continue or start oral contraceptive pills (CHC).
+The CDC says even if you have a family history of breast cancer, it’s is category 1 (safe) to continue or start birth control pills (CHC).